okTurtles/shelterprotocol.net-old/src/content/docs/en/contract-manifests.md

 ---
-title: "State Snapshots"
+title: "Contract Manifests"
-description: "Contract state snapshots reference"
+description: ""
 ---

 This section will be updated soon as the documentation gets filled out.